 - Standard paths /usr/share/enigma2/picon and /media/usb/picon

-To do this we open the options again and switch to the GUI tab.
-A check mark in the selection box activates the display and with “Picon Dimensions” we define the size of the displayed picons in TV User Bouquet Details, the middle window.
-Here it is useful to pay attention to the native size of the picons to ensure an undistorted display.
-Example: If the native size is 100×60, it makes sense to activate 100×60 or 50×30.
+A check mark in the selection box activates the display, and with “Picon Dimensions” we set the size of the picons displayed in TV User Bouquet Details, i.e., the middle window.
+Here, it is important to pay attention to the native size of the picons to ensure undistorted display.
+Example: With a native dimension of 100×60, it makes sense to activate 100×60 or 50×30 here.